-One of newer financial apps, Koku consolidates all your finances into one place, so you know exactly how much you are spending, whether it’s from your checking accounts, savings accounts or credit cards.
-The intelligent reporting provides a unique analysis of your income and spending habits.
-Automatic iCloud syncing allows you to access your account on your Mac or smartphone anytime, anywhere.
-(Visit the App Store to get the current discounted price.)
+One of best financial apps, Koku consolidates all your finances into one place, so you know exactly how much you are spending, whether it’s from your checking accounts, savings accounts or credit cards.
+The intelligent reporting provides a unique analysis of your income and spending habits, and automatic iCloud syncing allows you to access your account on your Mac or smartphone anytime, anywhere.

 Expense Manager allows you to track expenses by week, month or year, or across categories.
 You can set up payment alerts, chart expense categories, search for individual transaction, import and export data for desktop analysis, and even take pictures to store receipts.
 The app includes handy tools such as a currency convertor, tip calculator, tax calculator, and more.
 Information can be automatically saved to a Dropbox account.

 Mint.com Personal Finance

 One of the original personal finance apps and still one of the best, Mint.com syncs with your bank to pull in all your transactions and automatically categorizes them without the need for any additional data entry.
 Mint creates a customized budget based on your spending and sends bill reminders, alerts and advice right to your phone.
 A 4-digit PIN keeps your information secure and you can deactivate from your Mint.com profile if you lose your mobile device.